-- 1) Provide inbound call center to educate market on the New Jersey market and programs, and to provide customer support to installers and project owners on project status, and issues troubleshooting. - 2) Facilitate industry workgroups, including the Renewable Energy Committee meetings, the small wind working group, the solar technical workgroup, and the biopower working group. - 3) Support BPU marketing efforts in providing quick response to support media inquiries, and ad hoc requests for market statistics. - 4) Expand outreach efforts to promote wind and biopower markets, including speaking engagement and presentations.
-The Market Manager will also work with the biopower work group to better understand the statewide market potential of biopower. - 5) Monitor policy development processes and inform the market of key outstanding questions and decisions (e.g. new RPS levels, net metering, Community Energy) and translate new policies into program operational procedures as required. - 6) Provide timely and accurate market information on past, current, and projected renewable energy project development with respect to the fulfillment of New Jersey RPS obligations: number of projected REC and SREC requirements in each year, number of new certificates created and traded, and retired over time, REC and SREC trading prices and volumes, and the project pipeline based on SREC registrations and incentive applications and approvals.
+- 1) Provide inbound call center to educate the public on the New Jersey market and programs, and to provide customer support to installers and project owners on project status, and issues troubleshooting. - 2) Facilitate industry working groups, including the Renewable Energy Committee meetings, the solar technical working group, and the biopower working group.
+The small wind working group will reconvene if and when the program reopens. - 3) Support BPU marketing efforts in providing quick response to support media inquiries, and ad hoc requests for market statistics.

+- 4) Expand outreach efforts to promote biopower markets, including speaking engagement and presentations.
+The Market Manager will also work with the biopower working group to better understand the statewide market potential of biopower. - 5) Monitor policy development processes and inform the market of key outstanding questions and decisions (e.g. new RPS levels, net metering, Community Energy) and translate new policies into program operational procedures as required. - 6) Provide timely and accurate market information on past, current, and projected renewable energy project development with respect to the fulfillment of New Jersey RPS obligations: number of projected REC and SREC requirements in each year, number of new certificates created and traded, and retired over time, REC and SREC trading prices and volumes, and the project pipeline based on SREC registrations and incentive applications and approvals.
 Ongoing analysis and regular reporting on market activity and trends will enhance market transparency, and ready access to data will help create an efficient market for Renewable Energy Certificates and should lower the ultimate costs for compliance with the RPS requirements. - 7) Provide information to increase awareness of renewable technologies and promote best practices.
-Focus in person trainings on market development in the financial services industry, and for wind and biopower projects.